 Margin is only suitable for customers who have an aggressive risk tolerance and are willing to accept significant fluctuations in the value of their account.
 Even if you are an aggressive investor, using margin should be done in moderation.
 The overuse of margin can quickly convert a profitable account into a dangerously volatile and risky account.

-The Wolper Law Firm is a nationwide securities litigation and arbitration law firm devoted to recovering investment losses on behalf of aggrieved investors.
-Matt Wolper, the Managing Principal of the Wolper Law Firm, is a trial attorney who has tried myriad cases involving the inappropriate use of margin.
+The Wolper Law Firm, P.A. is a nationwide securities litigation and arbitration law firm devoted to recovering investment losses on behalf of aggrieved investors.
+Matt Wolper, the Managing Principal of the Wolper Law Firm, P.A., is a trial attorney who has tried myriad cases involving the inappropriate use of margin.
 If you have lost money due to the inappropriate use of margin, you may be entitled to sue your brokerage firm and recover your investment losses.
-The Wolper Law Firm offers free consultations and works on a contingency basis, meaning we only get paid if you recover money.
+The Wolper Law Firm, P.A. offers free consultations and works on a contingency basis, meaning we only get paid if you recover money.